 EXECUTE IMMEDIATE combines PREPARE and EXECUTE in a single statement.
-For more information, see the Language Reference.
+For more information, see the Language Reference Guide.

 In addition, the syntax for cursors involving Blob data differs from that of cursors for other datatypes.
-For more information about Blob cursor statements, see the Language Reference.
+For more information about Blob cursor statements, see Language Reference Guide.